wragge/trove-data-guide/pathways/collections/collections.md

 # Creating collections

-Tools and methods for assembling, managing, and sharing collections of resources harvested from Trove.
+Through your own research you're likely to create collections of resources from Trove.
+This section provides information on managing, sharing, and reusing those collections.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}